 Quick Facts on Mangoes

-You probably know mango as a sweet and delicious fruit which is filled with a myriad of nutrients.
-But for this case, we will provide you with more information about the fruit that you probably didn’t know, in the following quick facts.
+You probably know mango as a sweet and delicious fruit that is filled with a myriad of nutrients.
+In the following section, we will provide you with more information about this fruit that you probably didn’t know.

-- Mangoes have different flavors depending on the organic chemicals used.
+- Mangoes have different flavors that depend on the ripeness factor.

 - The content of nutrients in mangoes, especially vitamins, varies depending on how ripe or unripe the fruit is.

-- Papin found in mangoes is a naturally occurring tenderizer and thus can be used in marinating meat.
+- Papin found in mangoes is a naturally occurring tenderizer and it is commonly used can for marinating meat.

-- Mangoes are some of the earliest fruits to be cultivated in the world.
+- Mangoes are some of the earliest fruits that were cultivated in the world.

 - A cup of fresh mango serving has about 100 calories and 3 grams of dietary fiber.

-- Mangoes are planted all over the world and are among the most popular fruits in the globe.
+- Mangoes are planted all over the world and are among the most popular fruits on the planet.